HOSTED-POWER/docs-turbostack-app/best_practices/webserver/apache.md

 ==- <span style="color:#5283ff; font-size:24px;">**Block infamous bytespider bot**</span>

 Sometimes a server can go high in load due to the infamous bytespider bot.
-This one can be excluded by implementing this piece of code:
+This one can be excluded by implementing this piece of code inside the .htaccess:

 ```
 <IfModule mod_rewrite.c>